hyperliquid-dev/hyper-evm-lib/README.md

 TokenRegistry solves this by providing a deployed-onchain mapping from EVM contract addresses to their HyperCore token indices, populated trustlessly using precompile lookups for each index.

+### Testing Framework

+A robust and flexible simulation engine for HyperCore interactions, enabling local foundry testing of precompile calls, CoreWriter actions, and EVM⇄Core token bridging.
+This allows developers to test their contracts in a local environment, within seconds, without needing to spend hours deploying and testing on testnet.

+For more information on usage and how it works, see the docs: [https://hyperlib.vercel.app/](https://hyperlib.vercel.app/).

 ---

 ## Installation